Jelly-Pudding/ereddicator/README.md

     username = YOUR_USERNAME
     password = YOUR_PASSWORD
     ```
+4. Navigate to the `src` directory.
-4. Run the script using Python: `python ereddicator.py`.
+5. Run the script using Python: `python main.py`.
-5. Follow the on-screen instructions in the GUI to configure your preferences and start the content removal process.
+6. Follow the on-screen instructions in the GUI to configure your preferences and start the content removal process.

 ## Generating the EXE File